Testwell CMT++

 3.1.
 Short report

-CMT++ calculates quite many different
+CMT++ calculates many

-report is convenient to view on the screen with normal text editors and
+complexity measures.
+The report is convenient to view on the screen

-it suits well to printing on paper.
+with normal text editors and it suits well to printing on

 Short report contains the following